Vyral/scott-trembley-recruiting/_posts/2018-10-19-what-to-do-when-your-buyer-wants-to-see-30-homes.md

 After you’re done summarizing, you need to **eliminate and simplify.** This is a very important step in this business.
 Take the summary of their 30 homes, discuss each one with them, and eliminate which ones won’t work.
 Your goal should be to simplify the list down to three to five homes by the time you meet with them.
 At the end of the process (or even during), they’ll thank you for taking this step and not wasting their time.
 Remember, their goal is to find the home they want and get into it as quickly as possible, and it’s your job to have an elimination and simplification strategy in place to make that happen.
 {: .present-before-paste}

-I joke sometimes that agents who don’t take this step and actually end up showing 30 homes to their clients are like a one-legged duck walking in a circle.
+I sometimes joke that agents who don’t take this step and actually end up showing 30 homes to their clients are like one-legged ducks walking in a circle.
 We’re in a resort market here, so even after their client buys their primary residence, they sometimes go back home feeling confused, so those agents have to then spend their time reeling that client back in.
 During that time, they may end up reaching out to another agent who can simplify the process for them.
 {: .present-before-paste}

 Don’t be that agent.
 Be the one who goes through each of these steps thoroughly.
 After that, it’s go time.